 Laceration Without Closure

 Your laceration has gone past the time to be closed.
 Lacerations in areas of poor blood flow usually need to be closed within 8 hours.
 In areas with normal blood flow, lacerations usually need to be closed within 12 hours.
 Facial lacerations need to be closed within 24 hours.
-Your laceration has been cleaned and a dressing has been applied.
+Your wound was cleaned and a clean dressing was applied.
 Your laceration will heal on its own without sutures, staples, or other closure devices.

 DISCHARGE INSTRUCTIONS: